Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Soak up some fresh mountain air

-Day 1: Zurich - Chur - St. Moritz
+Tag 1: Zürich - Chur - St. Moritz

-In the morning, explore Zurich on your own, borrow a free bike with «Züri rollt» or join a guided city tour.
-After the tour, grab some take-away lunch and have it on the train to Chur.
+Explore Zürich on your own in the morning, rent a free bike with "Züri rollt" or join a city tour.
+After the tour, grab a takeaway lunch and enjoy it on the train to Chur.

-Spend the rest of the day hanging out in St. Moritz.
-If you find yourself feeling unusually sleepy tonight, thank the high altitude of 1822 metres (5977 feet) above sea level for that.
-It usually takes people a day or two to get accustomed to the thin air.
+Spend the rest of the day in St. Moritz.
+If you're feeling unusually drowsy this evening, it’s due to the altitude of 1822 m above sea level.
+Usually, it takes a day or two to acclimatize to the thinner air.

 Chur PanoramaChur mit Bergpanorama (Foto: Schweiz Tourismus Markus Buehler-Rasom)